PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 	<p>
 		<img src="/images/articles/the-cabin-for-grooming/the-cabin-for-grooming-bathroom.webp" alt="The Cabin for Grooming: Bathroom" />
 	</p>
 	<p><strong>Prompt:</strong> A dark fantasy Halloween-themed art piece with elements of pin-up style.
 The focal point is a large, ornate, vintage bathtub, scaled to be oversized and suitable for a three-meter-tall vampire woman, inspired by Lady Dimitrescu.
 The bathtub is now empty, with no silhouette visible.
 The setting is a Gothic, old-fashioned bathroom with dim lighting, dark tones, and subtle, soft elements to convey a blend of dark fantasy and vintage pin-up.
 The view is partially obscured by a translucent curtain with a large logo on it.
-The logo reads 'DesireHazard,' replacing the original Biohazard symbol.
-Above the logo, on the curtain, there is an additional text: 'DesireHazard.'
+The logo reads 'DesireHazard', replacing the original Biohazard symbol.
+Above the logo, on the curtain, there is an additional text: 'DesireHazard'.
 The overall atmosphere is moody, with a blend of elegance and eeriness, evoking a vampire's luxurious, yet monstrous environment.</p>
 </div>

 The bathroom reference — Lady Dimitrescu’s bathroom from the game *Resident Evil Village*, as well as an image of a vintage bathtub and a photo of a curtain with the *Resident Evil* logo.